 Phil Jones says public criticism of Manchester United has fuelled the team’s recent revival.

-United are now odds-on to qualify for the Champions League after recording back-to-back wins over Tottenham and Liverpool.
+United are now odds-on to qualify for the Champions League after they recorded back-to-back wins over Tottenham and Liverpool.

-Such a double would have seemed impossible just a few months ago when manager Louis van Gaal came under fire after his team put in a number of underwhelming displays.
+Such a double would have seemed impossible just a few months ago.
+Manager Louis van Gaal came under fire after his team put in a number of underwhelming displays.

 Some of the strongest criticism came from ex-United players like Gary Neville, who compared Van Gaal’s side to a pub team and Paul Scholes, who labelled some of United’s play “prehistoric”.

 But with United now five points clear of fifth-placed Liverpool, their critics have fallen silent.

 “People criticising does spur you on,” Jones said.

 “You are always going to get critics.
 We are at a massive club here at Manchester United and if things aren’t going as well as they should be then there is always going to be people wanting to have a dig and a pop at you.

 “We have been well aware of the criticism we have had.
 We are professionals and we are in a job where people have an opinion about you and they are entitled to it and we just have to get on with it.